w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 If everything is fine, start the Grafana server and access it by going to the `http://SERVER_IP_ADDRESS:3000/login`.
 The default user and password is admin/admin.

+Now configure Grafana to auto-start on boot.

+> Note: If you want to change the port on which Grafana runs (3000 is a popular port), edit the file `/usr/share/grafana/conf/defaults.ini` with a command like `sudo vim /usr/share/grafana/conf/defaults.ini` and change the `http_port` value to something else.
+Then restart grafana with `sudo systemctl restart grafana-server`.

 ```bash
 sudo systemctl daemon-reload && sudo systemctl enable grafana-server && sudo systemctl start grafana-server
 ```